 Louis is a Senior Lecturer at Sheffield Hallam University, with research interests in Virtual Reality, Educational Virtual Environments, and Immersive Learning Technologies.

-Louis is a lecturer in Information Systems and Data Management.
+Louis is a Senior Lecturer in Information Systems and Data Management at Sheffield Hallam University.

 - virtual worlds

 Science, Technology and Arts